Soviet war crimes: Murders of civilians

+Although mass executions of civilians by the Red Army were seldom publicly reported, there is a known incident, Treuenbrietzen massacre.
+During the first occupation of the town by the Red Army, on 21 April or 22 a higher Soviet officer was shot.
+After that the Wehrmacht briefly returned.
+After the second occupation of the town, Red Army soldiers rounded up the civilians and shot the adult men in a nearby forest.
+The official estimate is between 30 and 166 civilian victims.
+Some German sources claimed about 1,000 victims, but this must be rejected on the basis on the actual number of town residents.

 The first mayor of the Charlottenburg district of Berlin, Walter Kilian, appointed by the Soviets after the war ended, reported extensive looting by Red Army soldiers in the area: "Individuals, department stores, shops, apartments ... all were robbed blind."

 In the Soviet occupation zone, members of the SED reported to Stalin that looting and rape by Soviet soldiers could result in a negative reaction by the German population towards the Soviet Union and the future of socialism in East Germany.
 Stalin is said to have angrily reacted: "I shall not tolerate anybody dragging the honour of the Red Army through the mud."

-Accordingly, all evidence — such as reports, photos and other documents of looting, rape, the burning down of farms and villages by the Red Army — was deleted from all archives in the future GDR.
+Accordingly, all evidence—such as reports, photos and other documents of looting, rape, the burning down of farms and villages by the Red Army—was deleted from all archives in the future GDR.

 A study published by the German government in 1974 estimated the number of German civilian victims of crimes during expulsion of Germans after World War II between 1945 and 1948 to be over 600,000, with about 400,000 deaths in the areas east of Oder and Neisse (ca. 120,000 in acts of direct violence, mostly by Soviet troops but also by Poles, 60,000 in Polish and 40,000 in Soviet concentration camps or prisons mostly from hunger and disease, and 200,000 deaths among civilian deportees to forced labor of Germans in the Soviet Union), 130,000 in Czechoslovakia (thereof 100,000 in camps) and 80,000 in Yugoslavia (thereof 15,000 to 20,000 from violence outside of and in camps and 59,000 deaths from hunger and disease in camps).
 These figures do not include up to 125,000 civilian deaths in the Battle of Berlin.
 About 22,000 civilians are estimated to have been killed during the fighting in Berlin only.